 Traffic during drop-off and pick-up at most schools is a twice-daily grind of gridlock, especially at schools like Bay Springs Middle School that fronts one of Carroll County's busiest thoroughfares — Highway 61 between Carrollton and Villa Rica.

-Because of safety concerns and as a way to moderate heavy traffic, the Carroll County Sheriff’s Department has implemented signage and warning signals as well as school zone speed safety cameras at Bay Springs Middle School and Sharp Creek Elementary on Highway 113 between Carrollton and Temple.
+Because of safety concerns and as a way to moderate heavy traffic, the Carroll County Sheriff's Department has implemented signage and warning signals at Bay Springs Middle School and Sharp's Creek Elementary on Highway 113 between Carrollton and Temple.

 "These things are all about safety in our school zones," Sheriff Langley said, "and although I have heard many positive comments about what we are doing, I have also heard from some who don't."